 Enables the Army to immediately respond to urgent operational requirements anywhere in the world using rapidly deployable, agile, and strategically responsive combat support vehicles.

-Additionally, the Stryker fleet is currently being upgraded with Capability Set 14 network enhancements.
-Those capabilities include the Warfighter Information Network-Tactical (WIN-T) and Blue Force Tracker II (BFT II).
+DVH enhancements include a new hull configuration, increased protection, upgraded suspension and braking system, wider tires, blast-attenuating seats, and a height management system (HMS) designed to increase ground clearance and improve both survivability and mobility.
+Additionally, the Stryker fleet is currently being upgraded with Capability Set 14 (CS 14) network enhancements.
+These capabilities include the Warfighter Information Network-Tactical (WIN-T) and Blue Force Tracker II (BFT II).

 The Stryker Engineering Change Proposal (ECP) program is currently in development to address size, weight, and power-cooling (SWaP-C) shortcomings of the vehicle to allow it to better accept the future network.
 The ECP program will deliver increased engine horsepower, increased alternator output, a suspension upgrade, and an intra-vehicle network.

 Stryker production includes the 3rd Brigade of DVH Exchange vehicles, produced by way of re-used Flat Bottom (FB) components on a new DVH hull.